 Sadly, if your child does have gum disease, you may ultimately have to help them deal with a number of serious problems.
 In reality, if you aren’t able to prevent gum disease, your child’s gums may actually pull away from their teeth.
 This exposes their gums and can result in sensitive teeth.
 Gum disease could also eventually cause premature tooth loss because gum disease can break down your alveolar bone, which is the bone that keeps your teeth in place.

 Luckily, there are a number of things you can do if you’re interested in helping your child treat gum disease.
-Of course, we recommend scheduling an appointment with our dentist.
+Of course, we recommend scheduling an appointment with our dentist in Sandpoint.
 We’ll gladly answer any of your questions and give you personalized advice.
 If you’re interested in meeting with Dr. George J. Loftus III, please don’t hesitate to give Loftus Family Dental a call at 208-765-3301.
 We’re excited to receive your call soon.